Japanese habits and customs

 Flip flops

-Some bathrooms or other places offer flip-flops to access certain places, just remember not to leave the place with them;
+Some bathrooms or other places offer their own slippers to access certain areas, just remember not to leave with them from the premises.

-Generally, flip-flops should not be worn on tatami floors.
-In a ryokan, flip-flops are often only worn in the hallways.
+Usually slippers should not be used on tatami floors.
+In a ryokan, slippers are often only worn in the hallways.

 Read also: Zori - Hawaiian or Japanese Sandals?